Marble Arch: Relocation

-When building work began in 1847, the arch was dismantled and rebuilt by Thomas Cubitt as a ceremonial entrance to the northeast corner of Hyde Park at Cumberland Gate.
+The arch was dismantled in 1847 and rebuilt by Thomas Cubitt as a ceremonial entrance to the northeast corner of Hyde Park at Cumberland Gate.
 The reconstruction was completed in March 1851.
-A popular story says that the arch was moved because it was too narrow for the Queen's state coach to pass through, but, in fact, the Gold State Coach passed under it during Elizabeth II's coronation in 1953.

-Three small rooms inside the rebuilt arch were used as a police station from 1851 until at least 1968 (John Betjeman made a television programme inside it in 1968 and referred to it as a fully functional police station).
+Three small rooms in the attic storey of the rebuilt arch were used as a police station from 1851 until at least 1968 (John Betjeman visited it during a television programme in 1968 and referred to it as a fully functional police station).
 It firstly housed officers of the Royal Parks Constabulary and later the Metropolitan Police.
 One policeman stationed there during the early 1860s was Samuel Parkes, who won the Victoria Cross in the Charge of the Light Brigade in 1854, during the Crimean War.

+Separation from Hyde Park

+The carriage drives around Hyde Park have long been used as quasi-public roads but they are restricted to private vehicles and the park is closed overnight.
+Until its conversion to the northbound carriageway of Park Lane in 1961, the East Carriage Drive ran parallel to Park Lane and carried substantial traffic in both directions between Hyde Park Corner and Marble Arch.